wp-plugins/dynamic-widgets/trunk/readme.txt

 = Version 1.0.1 =

 * Added default widget display setting option for 'Not Found' Error (404) Page.

-== Release Notes ==

-Because of the addition of the dates functionality the database needs to be upgraded.
-You're advised to make a backup of your WordPress database first.
-When upgrading, be sure -like always- you do a proper deactiavtion and reactivation of the plugin.
-Otherwise the upgrade process will not be triggered.

 == Upgrade Notice ==